Why molybdenum matters

 So, should we all be taking molybdenum supplements?

-Thankfully, no. We can do our best to ensure intake via organically grown sources of the foods listed above, and most of us should be OK.
+Not necessarily.
+We can do our best to ensure intake via organically grown sources of the foods listed above.

 But if you have noticeably strong reactions to caffeine, alcohol (and wine in particular), garlic and onions, and perhaps even cruciferous vegetables like cauliflower, broccoli and brussels sprouts – and if yeast infections have been an issue – then it may be worth considering a test.